yellowled/yl-bp/README.md

 ## CSS build

-CSS is compiled from [Sass](http://sass-lang.com) (SCSS) using [node-sass](https://www.npmjs.com/package/node-sass), [postcss](https://www.npmjs.com/package/postcss-cli), [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [postcss-flexbugs-fixes](https://www.npmjs.com/package/postcss-flexbugs-fixes), then minified and optimized using [cleancss](https://www.npmjs.com/package/clean-css). [normalize.css](https://www.npmjs.com/package/node-normalize-scss) is included as a Sass partial.
-Sass sourcemaps are generated.
+CSS is compiled from [Sass](http://sass-lang.com) (SCSS) using [node-sass](https://www.npmjs.com/package/node-sass), [postcss](https://www.npmjs.com/package/postcss-cli), [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [postcss-flexbugs-fixes](https://www.npmjs.com/package/postcss-flexbugs-fixes), then minified and optimized using [cleancss](https://www.npmjs.com/package/clean-css). [normalize.css](https://www.npmjs.com/package/node-normalize-scss) is included, sourcemaps are generated.

 ### SCSS structure

--   `presets/`: predefined values for various things, some of them overridable (`!default`)
+-   `_settings.scss`: predefined values for various things, most of them overridable (`!default`)
--   `project/`: project-based settings and variables
+-   `_variables.scss`: designated placed to override settings
--   `mixins/`: mixins for various purposes, some of them used by the rest of the SCSS
+-   `_mixins.scss`: mixins for various purposes, some of them used by the rest of the SCSS
--   `base/`: sensible base styles, mostly for things not covered by normalize
+-   `_base.scss`: sensible base styles, mostly for things not covered by normalize
--   `layout/`: mixins and (optional) predefined classes for different types of (grid-based) layout
 -   `modules/`: This is the part of the SCSS where “the actual work is done”, meaning it's where SCSS is actually being written using a modular approach.
 Apart from `modules/_global.scss` which is really just a placeholder, partials for every project-specific module are supposed to be created and included here.

 ## JS build

 JS is transpiled using [Babel](https://babeljs.io) and combined and minified using [uglify-js](https://www.npmjs.com/package/uglify-js).
-The only JS dependency included is [easy-toggle-state](https://www.npmjs.com/package/easy-toggle-state).
-JS sourcemaps are generated.
+Sourcemaps are generated.

 ## SVG build